Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/About_catalog_querying_services.md

 ---

-    title: Catalog querying services
+    title: "Catalog querying services "
-    linkTitle: Catalog querying services
+    linkTitle: "Catalog querying services"
     weight: 240

----
-This service provides access to the {{< TransferCFT/axwayvariablesComponentShortName  >}} catalog entries, for querying and modification, and enables you to sort the selected catalog entries.
+---This service provides access to the {{< TransferCFT/axwayvariablesComponentShortName  >}} catalog entries, for querying and modification, and enables you to sort the selected catalog entries.
 Additionally, you can sort the current selection in memory.